carlos-menezes/themes-time-switcher/README.md

 # Time-Based Theme Switcher

+This extension has not been packaged and published.

 A Visual Studio Code extension that automatically switches themes (color and file icon themes) based on the time of day.

 ## Features